BarryLhm/tcm/README.md

 (You can use `kill` to force it)

 ### Usage (may not up to date, read the code!)

+# You need to manually copy `busybox` from /data/adb/{magisk, ksu, ...}/bin/busybox
+to the place mentioned above

 - `run` CONTAINER_NAME [PROG [ARGS ...]]